sunpy/sunpy.org/project/roles.rst

 This role would develop a set of processes for both sponsored and non-sponsored affiliated packages, a review procedure for new affiliated packages, and lead the effort to integrate instrument teams with SunPy.

-**Commitment Level**: This role needs an investment of time at the beggining to set up the processes for affiliated packages.
+**Commitment Level**: This role needs an investment of time at the beginning to set up the processes for affiliated packages.
 These processes would then determine the likely time commitment after that.

 Emeritus role holders
 ---------------------